Applying for Rhode Island TDI: Rules, Pay, Claims Status

 How Do I Check the Status of My Claim?

 The best way to determine the status of your claim is to log into the Rhode Island TDI web portal and input your case confirmation number into the online system.
-Default to using the internet-based platform rather than calling because many people complain the phones are always busy.
+Many people complain that their phones are always busy, so they default to using the internet-based platform rather than calling.

 People wanting to check a paper-based claim’s status must call the Department of Labor and Training.